 Meghan Agosta-Marciano has been a member of Canada’s National Women’s Team since 2004.
-She has played in two Olympic Winter Games, winning gold at Turin 2006 and Vancouver 2010.
+She has played in three Olympic Winter Games, winning gold at Turin 2006, Vancouver 2010 and Sochi 2014.
+Agosta-Marciano was the only Canadian named to the Media All-Star Team in Sochi, where she recorded three goals and one assist.
+Two of those goals came on her birthday in the preliminary round game against the rival United States.
 With nine goals and six assists, she was the top scorer at the 2010 Olympic Winter Games and was voted Most Valuable Player and Best Forward as well as being named to the Media All-Star Team.

 Agosta-Marciano has also been a part of six world championship teams, winning gold in 2007 and 2012 to go with silvers in 2008, 2009, 2011 and 2013.